HaidongLiwork/HaidongLiwork.github.io/_publications/2025-02-18-paper-title-number-1.md

 author: 'Li Haidong, Xu Ruichen'
 ---

-This is joint work with Xu Ruichen.
+This is a joint work with Xu Ruichen（徐睿晨）.

 # Abstract